FlutterHack/earth-sweeper/README.md

-# Flutter Earth Sweeper Game
+# Win95 Themed Flutter Earth Sweeper Game

 Build in A Flutter Hackathon '20.
 Ranked #20 in hackathon.